Seeking relief from coronavirus lockdowns, people head outside across U.S.

 In Florida, where the number of cases rose from 30,000 on April 25 to 35,000 on Saturday, according to Johns Hopkins, Gov. Ron DeSantis announced a partial reopening of the state's economy last week.
 Restaurants and retail stores will be allowed to open their doors at 25 percent capacity starting Monday.

-"We’ve been locked up for quite some time now,” one boater, Terrance Dolan, told NBC Miami.
-“It’s time to get out and get some fresh air.”
+"We've been locked up for quite some time now," a boater, Terrance Dolan, told NBC Miami.
+"It's time to get out and get some fresh air."

-In New York City, where cases have also continued to rise but a more cautious Gov. Andrew Cuomo extended a statewide stay-at-home order until May 15, photos showed parks filled with people over the weekend.
-New York City Police Commissioner Dermott Shea said Sunday that three people had been arrested and dozens were issued summonses for violating the city’s social distancing rules on Saturday.
+In New York City, where cases have also continued to rise and a more cautious Gov. Andrew Cuomo extended a statewide stay-at-home order until May 15, photos showed parks filled with people over the weekend.
+New York City Police Commissioner Dermot Shea said Sunday that three people had been arrested and that dozens more were issued summonses for violating the city's social distancing rules Saturday.

 Other states are also beginning to reopen.
 In Colorado, where cases rose to 16,000 from 13,000 over the last week, according to Johns Hopkins, Gov. Jared Polis allowed barbershops, tattoo parlors and salons to open their doors Friday with social distancing rules in place.
 Offices will be allowed to reopen Monday at 50 percent capacity.

-Those guidelines were not reported, but the county says it has no recorded no COVID-19 cases.
+The guidelines weren't reported, but the county says it has no recorded no COVID-19 cases.

-Near Sacramento, the public health officer for Yuba and Sutter counties also said that “lower-risk” businesses would be allowed to reopen while practicing social distancing.
-In a statement, Dr. Phuong Luu said this “grounded in science” approach would go into effect Monday.
+Near Sacramento, Dr. Phuong Luu, the public health officer for Yuba and Sutter counties, said "lower-risk" businesses would be allowed to reopen while practicing social distancing.
+In a statement, Luu said the "grounded in science" approach would go into effect Monday.

 Newsom's office did not immediately respond to a request for comment.